Nick's World

 "Nick's World" (also known as "Nick's World...") is a twelve-page comic book story featured in the second issue of Marvel Knights: Double Shot written by Grant Morrison and drawn by Manuel Gutiérrez.
 The story concerns a young spy who tries to trick Nick Fury.
-The story was originally intended to be a part of a much longer series but after the follow-up series proposal was ignored by Marvel, Morrison incorporated much of the psychedelic super-spy material into their Vertigo title The Filth.
+The story was originally intended to be a part of a much longer series but after the follow-up series proposal was declined by Marvel, Morrison incorporated much of the psychedelic super-spy material into the Vertigo title The Filth.

 It was Morrison's only solo Marvel Knights story.

 Publication history

 The story was first published in 2002 under the Marvel Knights imprint.
 It was then reprinted in Marvel Crossover #33 and again in 2011 in Fantastic Four: 1234.

 In Italy, the story has been published in Spider-Man #388.